scottdejonge/scottdejonge.github.io/src/case-studies/login.md

 6. `<a href="/reset">`: link to reset password form before submit button for logical content order in screen-readers.
 7. `<a href="/registration">`: promote link to register.

-### Composing (existing) components
+### Composed with existing components

 Taking a minimal "using what you have to achieve what you want to achieve" approach to compose a primitive login view within Storybook.

+![Storybook](/public/case-studies/login/storybook.png)

 This allowed rapid prototyping in the browser in a local and hosted environments to experiment with different browser and device combinations.

-![Storybook](/public/case-studies/login/storybook.png)

-### Iterate, feedback, polish
+## Iterations

+<video controls poster="/public/case-studies/login/large.png" src="/public/case-studies/login/iterations.mp4"></video>

 After browser and device compatibility testing, the focus moved to the overall login page interface and experience.
 Having high confidence in the technical approach, there is a need to ensure that each function of the page is visually distinct including: